Ship attacked by Yemen's Houthi rebels sinks in the Red Sea, 6 of 25 aboard rescued

-DUBAI, United Arab Emirates (AP) — A Liberian-flagged cargo ship attacked by Yemen's Houthi rebels sank Wednesday in the Red Sea, with a European naval force in the Mideast saying only six of the 25 on board had been found so far.
+DUBAI, United Arab Emirates (AP) — A Liberian-flagged cargo ship attacked by Yemen's Houthi rebels sank Wednesday in the Red Sea, with a European naval force in the Mideast saying that only six of 25 people who were on board have been rescued.

 From November 2023 until the following December, the Houthis targeted more than 100 ships with missiles and drones in a campaign the rebels describe as supporting Palestinians in the Gaza Strip during the Israel-Hamas war.
-The Iranian-backed rebels stopped their attacks during a brief ceasefire in the war, only to become the target of an intense weekslong campaign of airstrikes ordered by U.S. President Donald Trump.
+The Iranian-backed rebels stopped their attacks during a brief ceasefire in the war.
+They later became the target of an intense weekslong campaign of airstrikes ordered by U.S. President Donald Trump.

 “We are now with grave concern seeing an escalation in the Red Sea with attacks on two commercial ships earlier this week by Ansar Allah, resulting in civilian loss of life and casualties as well as the potential for environmental damage,” warned United Nations special envoy Hans Grundberg, using another name for the rebels.